DiegoSolanoC/Overwatch-Timeline-Website/GITHUB_SETUP.md

 But we'll use the easier web upload method:
 1. Look for the link that says **"uploading an existing file"** (it's in the middle of the page)
 2. Click it
-3. **Drag and drop** ALL these files from your folder:
+3. **Drag and drop** ALL these files and folders from your project:

+   **Essential Files:**
-   - index.html
+   - index.html (redirects to main.html)
-   - about.html
-   - contact.html
+   - main.html (main entry point for GitHub Pages)
    - styles.css
    - script.js
+   - test-loader.js
    - README.md
    - .gitignore
+   - manifest.json

+   **Important:** Do NOT upload `map.html` or `test.html` - these are for local development only!

+   **Required Folders:**
+   - data/ (events.json, locations.json, etc.)
+   - controllers/
+   - models/
+   - views/
+   - utils/
+   - js/
+   - helpers/
+   - Event Images/
+   - Heroes/
+   - Factions/
+   - Music/
+   - Music Icons/
+   - Sound Effects/
+   - Main Menu Buttons/

+   **Required Assets:**
+   - All .png icon files (Palette Icon.png, Music Icon.png, etc.)
+   - All .glb 3D model files
+   - loading.gif
+   - Home Button.png
+   - MAP.png, MAP Black.png, etc.
 4. In the "Commit changes" box at the bottom, type: `Initial commit - website files`
 5. Click **"Commit changes"**